How to Transfer Assets to a Trust in Virginia

 Tax Considerations for Asset Transfers

-When transferring assets to a trust in Virginia, tax implications vary.
-Real estate transfers to revocable trusts typically avoid transfer taxes, but irrevocable trusts may trigger gift taxes.
+When transferring assets to a Trust in Virginia, tax implications vary.
+Real estate transfers to revocable Trusts typically avoid transfer taxes, but irrevocable Trusts may trigger gift taxes.
 Stocks, bonds, and most business interests are generally tax-neutral, though you should check operating agreements for restrictions.

 Virginia doesn’t have an estate tax, but federal taxes apply for estates over $13 million (2024).
 Property taxes usually remain unchanged, but it’s worth confirming with local authorities.
 Always consult a tax advisor to ensure compliance with federal and state laws.